 What does the Air Itam Assam Laksa food stall look like?
 How is the seating arrangement?
 How is the food prepared?
 What does the laksa look like?
 What drinks can you get there?
 And what dessert is sold nearby?
 Answers to all these questions in the video below.
 Enjoy watching.

-About Penang Air Itam Assam Laksa
+What is Air Itam Assam Laksa Food Stall?

 The official name of this food stall is Pasar Air Itam Laksa.
 It was started in 1955 by Ms Lee Lay Hua, and now run by her son, Mr Ang Kak Seong.

 It is a small and unassuming food stall along Jalan Pasar, next to the Air Itam market.
 Look out for their signage, and the crowds seated at the tables waiting hungrily for this yummy bowl of pleasure.
 You can’t miss it.

 What is Air Itam Assam Laksa All About?

 Assam Laksa is also known as Penang Laksa.
 It is a dish born from two cultures – the Chinese and Malay.

 The unique feature of this delicacy is its thick and sour minced fish soup that is a little spicy.
 The spiciness is due to a mix of assam (tamarind), lemongrass, galangal (lenkuas) and chili.
 It helps to reduce the fishy smell of the minced mackerel generously topped on the white noodles (also known as vermicelli).

 The noodles are boiled then immersed with the aromatic soup.
 The chef (also the owner) drains and pours the soup into the noodles a few times.
 This is done quickly so that the noodles are thoroughly covered in the gravy and the dish stays piping hot.